AODA Website Compliance and Compliance Software

 However, determining your performance against the four key principles of WCAG accessibility requires extensive website testing – and not as a one-off process, but every time you add new content or change the structure of your website.

 Software can play an important role in testing for conformance and helping organizations to remediate issues.
-AudioEye's Web Accessibility Checker provides a free comprehensive testing tool and WCAG compliance checker that can scan your website and provide with a list of any WCAG errors that are present, including those that could be immediately fixed with AudioEye’s AI-powered automated tools.
+AudioEye's Web Accessibility Checker provides a free testing tool.
+Simply enter your website URL, the tool scans that page, and you’re provided with a list of any WCAG errors our automation detects.

 However, when you’re trying to conform with guidelines rather than prescriptive regulations, machine intelligence can only take you so far.
 For example, WCAG states that “instructions need to be clear and simple” — which means that you need to add human expertise and judgement into the mix.